Proven-Paradox/shaper-system/Handbook.md

    * *Light* - radiance, blinding light, and holy power
    * *Dark* - Destroying life essence, sharpened shadows, or unholy power
 * **Healing** - Abilities that focus on restoring and rejuvenating allies.
 This can be by magically mending wounds, quickly bandaging cuts, singing a song that restores their spirits, or recharging their shields.
-* **Terrain** - Abilities that change the battlefield, generally to limit what enemies are able to do.
-Note that Terrain abilities are not normally able to be dispelled after casting and may hinder allies as much as they hinder enemies.

 ## Ability Keywords
 Some specific terms come with Abilities.
 These can be effects that Abilities confer on you, or things that change how you use the Abilities themselves.
 Here are their definitions: